Sapphire Nitro+ B850M Wi-Fi

 • Both products have 4 SATA 3 connectors.

-• Both products have 2 M.2 sockets.
+• Both products feature 2 M.2 sockets.

 • Both products have 1 PCIe x4 slot.

-• Both products have 5.1 audio channels.
+• Both products support 5.1 audio channels with 3 audio connectors.

 Main Differences

-• Maximum memory amount is 192GB on Sapphire Nitro+ B850M Wi-Fi and 256GB on Sapphire Pulse B850M Wi-Fi.
+• Maximum memory capacity is 192GB on the Sapphire Nitro+ B850M Wi-Fi and 256GB on the Sapphire Pulse B850M Wi-Fi.

-• Overclocked RAM speed is 8000 MHz on Sapphire Nitro+ B850M Wi-Fi and 7600 MHz on Sapphire Pulse B850M Wi-Fi.
+• Overclocked RAM speed reaches 8000 MHz on the Sapphire Nitro+ B850M Wi-Fi and 7600 MHz on the Sapphire Pulse B850M Wi-Fi.

-• Sapphire Nitro+ B850M Wi-Fi has 3 USB 3.2 Gen 2 ports (USB-A) and Sapphire Pulse B850M Wi-Fi has none.
+• USB 3.2 Gen 2 ports (USB-A) total 3 on the Sapphire Nitro+ B850M Wi-Fi, while the Sapphire Pulse B850M Wi-Fi has none.

-• Sapphire Nitro+ B850M Wi-Fi has 0 USB 3.2 Gen 1 ports (USB-A) and Sapphire Pulse B850M Wi-Fi has 2.
+• USB 3.2 Gen 1 ports (USB-A) are absent on the Sapphire Nitro+ B850M Wi-Fi, whereas the Sapphire Pulse B850M Wi-Fi includes 2.

-• Sapphire Nitro+ B850M Wi-Fi has 1 USB 3.2 Gen 2 port (USB-C) and Sapphire Pulse B850M Wi-Fi has none.
+• USB 3.2 Gen 2 ports (USB-C) total 1 on the Sapphire Nitro+ B850M Wi-Fi, while the Sapphire Pulse B850M Wi-Fi has none.

-• Sapphire Nitro+ B850M Wi-Fi has USB Type-C support and Sapphire Pulse B850M Wi-Fi does not.
+• USB 2.0 ports total 4 on the Sapphire Nitro+ B850M Wi-Fi and 6 on the Sapphire Pulse B850M Wi-Fi.

-• Sapphire Nitro+ B850M Wi-Fi has 1 PCIe 5.0 x16 slot and Sapphire Pulse B850M Wi-Fi has none.
+• The Sapphire Nitro+ B850M Wi-Fi features 1 PCIe 5.0 x16 slot, while the Sapphire Pulse B850M Wi-Fi has none.

 Specs Comparison